How to Manage Project Documents

 I’m guessing you’ve been carrying around that mobile device on the job site for quite a while now.
 In addition to sending a few texts, you’ve probably used it to snap a few photos, review some project documents and access email.
 But did you know your iOS and Android devices can be a powerful tool when it comes to managing construction project documents?

 When you’re using the right document management solution, mobile functionality is a “must have,” not just a “nice to have,” for minimizing project inefficiencies and advancing you toward greater productivity and profitability.

 Without a strong collaborative document management solution, you run the risk of missed communications, errors, lost data, rework and various other project killers.
 You and your teams require the tools necessary to manage project document information wherever your work takes you – whether that’s in the office, in the conference room, in the trailer or on the job site.

-When project teams don’t have mobile functionality in their document management system, they’re looking at rework, resulting in wasted time and money.
+When project teams don’t have mobile functionality in their construction project document system, they’re looking at rework, resulting in wasted time and money.
 Let’s dive a little deeper into that.
 Without a mobile-based solution, you are likely forced to:

 - access email on an email app

 - remember to load all your project team members into your contact directory

 - print or copy locally all your relevant project plans and documents

 - preload or print all your relevant punch list forms, checklists and forms